Development Area Master Plans

 Community participation is an integral part of the master planning process.
 We encourage community members to get involved and stay informed by attending public meetings, serving on community boards, signing up for email updates, reviewing the latest information on our website, and contacting us with questions and comments.
 We want to hear from you!

-The County will host the annual Joint Community Advisory Committee meeting on Wednesday, April 29, from 5:30 pm until 8:00 pm at the County Office Building on McIntire Road.
-It is an important opportunity for members of the Committees – Crozet, Pantops, and Village of Rivanna – to meet together as a group with County staff and discuss issues of interest to all development area residents as well as hear from other CACs about each other's work.
-This meeting will be held in conjunction with the Neighborhood Leadership Summit.
+The County hosted the annual Joint Community Advisory Committee meeting on Wednesday, April 29, from 5:30 pm until 8:00 pm at the County Office Building on McIntire Road.
+This important event brings members from Crozet, Pantops, and Village of Rivanna the chance to meet together as a group with County staff and discuss issues of interest to all development area residents as well as hear from other CACs about each other's work.
+This meeting was held in conjunction with the Neighborhood Leadership Summit.